Professor Brian Houston BSc, PhD, DSc

 Room 3.33, Stopford Building

-Director of Centre for Applied Pharmacokinetic Research and Group Leader of Drug Metabolism and Pharmacokinetic Research Group in School of Pharmacy and Pharmaceutical Sciences
+Director of Centre for Applied Pharmacokinetic Research and Head of Pharmaceutical Sciences in Manchester Pharmacy School .

 The Centre for Applied Pharmacokinetic Research (CAPKR) provides an international lead in the development, evaluation and implementation of in vitro and in silico approaches for predicting human pharmacokinetics.
 Pharmacokinetics plays a pivotal role in drug discovery, development and use since it widely recognised that being bioactive is not enough to ensure therapeutic success.
 Knowledge on how a drug enters and is processed by the body is as critical as knowledge as its interaction with target sites.
 Even today many promising drug candidates fail to make it through drug development due to poor pharmacokinetic properties such as inadequate absorption, poor stability, excessive interaction with other drugs.
 Other drugs are prematurely withdrawn from the market due to toxicities arising from pharmacokinetic idiosyncrasies.